Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/2_Assemble_Smart_Car.rst

 **If you have any concerns, please feel free to contact us via support@freenove.com**

-You can refer to this video: https://youtu.be/G3Q8xNatXgM
+You can refer to this video

 .. raw:: html